Rules and Automation

 Section titled “Workflows”Create a Future-Mail Automation Rule

-Section titled “Create a Future-Mail Automation Rule”- Open Cleanup with
+Section titled “Create a Future-Mail Automation Rule”- Press

 - Enter trigger value.